The Mcdonalidization Of Society Refers To:

 Cultivating Creativity and Critical Thinking

 Cultivating creativity and critical thinking can help to resist the dehumanizing effects of McDonaldization.
-Engaging in creative activities, such as art, music, and writing, can help to foster individuality and self-expression.
+Engaging in creative activities, such as art, music, and writing, can help to support individuality and self-expression.
 Developing critical thinking skills can help to challenge assumptions and resist manipulation.

 Promoting Ethical Consumption